srnarvaez/statgis/docs/sentinel_functions.md

 ### Notes

-This function doesn't exist in the JS Version.
+This function does not exist in the JS Version.

 ### Example